adcosta17/BubbleDetectionLR/README.md

 **-t** The multiple of the mean read length to use as a minimum size needed to retain a dead end or tip [5]

 **-r** Read classification file, tab delimited.
-Reads as first column, taxinomic classification as second.
+Reads as first column, taxonomic classification as second.
 Levels of classification separated by ;

 **-s** Species to colour map.
-Provides a RGB hex clode for each species of interest for colouring the output GFA
+Provides a RGB hex code for each species of interest for colouring the output GFA

 **-h** Chimeric read map.
-Tab deliminted.
-Reads as first coloumn, Call as chimeric or not in second
+Tab delimited.
+Reads as first column, Call as chimeric or not in second

 **-c** Coverage per read.
-Tab deliminited.
+Tab delimited.
 Reads as first column, Lengths as second.
 Coverage as third

 **-m** Secondary classification file.
-Used for when reads are binned by a taxinomic group.
-Each read is classified to a set taxinomic level if possible (if using kraken it is in MPA format).
-Reads as first column, taxinomic classification as second.
+Used for when reads are binned by a taxonomic group.
+Each read is classified to a set taxonomic level if possible (if using kraken it is in MPA format).
+Reads as first column, taxonomic classification as second.
 Levels of classification separated by |

 **-g** Total estimated genome size, when passed in NG50 is used instead of N50